Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 9.1  Wait for the system to boot normally.
 Login using the account you created.
 Ensure the system (including networking) works normally.

-9.2  Optional: Delete the snapshot of the initial installation:
+9.2  Optional: Delete the snapshots of the initial installation:

+    $ sudo zfs destroy bpool/BOOT/debian@install
     $ sudo zfs destroy rpool/ROOT/debian@install

 9.3  Optional: Disable the root password

     $ sudo usermod -p '*' root

-9.4  Optional (not recommended):
+9.4  Optional:

 If you prefer the graphical boot process, you can re-enable it now.
-It will make debugging boot problems more difficult, though.
+If you are using LUKS, it makes the prompt look nicer.

     $ sudo vi /etc/default/grub
     Add quiet to GRUB_CMDLINE_LINUX_DEFAULT